lauracondon/pands-problem-sheet/README.md

 To start with, the datetime module is imported - this is a built-in module in Python that allows you to work with dates and times in your program.
 As the program only needs to determine what day of the week it is, only the date class from datetime is imported.

-Next 'date.today()' is used to determine what the current local date is.
-The answer is stored in the variable 'today' and expressed in the format year, month, and day.
+Next 'date.today()' is used to determine what the current date is.
+The answer is stored in the variable 'today' and expressed in the format 'year, month, day'.

 To determine what day of the week it is, '.weekday()' is used on the variable 'today' and the output is stored as the variable 'what_day'.

-When using .weekday() the days of the week are expressed not as strings but as integers (with Monday == 0 and Sunday == 6).
+When using '.weekday()' the days of the week are expressed not as strings but as integers (with Monday == 0 and Sunday == 6).
 The program uses a simple if statement to determine what today is.
 If today is less than 5 it is a weekday and if it is anything else it is the weekend.
 The program outputs a different specified message to the user depending on the answer to above.

 #### References:
  - Programiz. *Python datetime.* https://www.programiz.com/python-programming/datetime (accessed 19/02/2021)